 Warning: My plot summaries contain spoilers.
 Major spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

-Schaffer then asks Seal to start acting as a bag-man – taking money to, and collecting, intelligence from Panama.
+Schaffer then asks Seal to act as a bag-man – taking money to and collecting intelligence from Panama.
 On one such run, a Columbian cocaine trafficking cartel picks Seal up and offers him huge amounts of money to fly cocaine on his return flights to the USA.
 Seal accepts and sets up a smuggling organisation flying the cartel’s cocaine to Louisiana.

 Schaffer asks Seal to run guns to the Contras.
 He does this, but quickly realises that the Contras have no interest in the guns he’s delivering, or in overthrowing the Sandinistas, so he comes up with another plan.
 He delivers the guns from the USA to the Cartel, flies the Cartel’s cocaine to the Contras (who smuggle it into the USA) and flies Contra soldiers back to the USA for military training.

 The ‘War on Drugs’

-Seal [blackout]get pictures that taken out of context can implicate the Sandinistas as working with the Cartel.
+Seal [blackout]gets pictures that, taken out of context, can implicate the Sandinistas as working with the Cartel.
 But the White House just releases the photos as propaganda against the Sandinistas.
 Unsurprisingly, the Cartel now wants Seal dead.
 Also, as Seal is in the publicly released pictures, he’s arrested again.[/blackout]

-Seal [blackout]is convicted, and given community service.
-Because of this he has to report to the same Salvation Army hostel each night.
-Eventually, assassins catch up with Seal and kill him.
+Seal [blackout]is convicted and given community service.
+Because of this, he has to report to the same Salvation Army hostel each night.
+Eventually, assassins catch up with him and kill him.
 Schaffer then seizes all the evidence Seal has accumulated that implicates the CIA in drug smuggling.[/blackout]

 American Made: Analysis